Lightweight Latent Reasoning for Narrative Tasks: Application to Narrative Tasks

-Next-Chapter-Prediction, as proposed by \citet{gurung_learning_2025}, involves first constructing a detailed plan for the next chapter of a book, and then generating the chapter itself based on that plan.
+Next Chapter-Prediction, as proposed by \citet{gurung_learning_2025}, involves first constructing a detailed plan for the next chapter of a book, and then generating the chapter itself based on that plan.
 This task is particularly challenging, requiring reasoning over 10k+ tokens and producing rich long-form answers (the plans are around 100 tokens).
-To facilitate model training, \citet{gurung_learning_2025} further collate a dataset of 30 books published in or after 2024 (ranging from 67k to 214k tokens, with a mean of 139k), which we also use in experiments (see \autoref{tab:dataset_statistics} for dataset statistics).
+To facilitate model training, \citet{gurung_learning_2025} collect a dataset of 30 books published in or after 2024 (ranging from 67k to 214k tokens, with a mean of 139k), which we also use in experiments (see \autoref{tab:dataset_statistics} for dataset statistics).

-More formally, at a given chapter index~$i$, a \emph{reasoning model} $\pi_{\theta}^{\mathcal{R}}$ reasons over Story-Information~$SI_i$ and predicts a plan $\hat{p}$ for the next-chapter. $SI_i$~contains a global story sketch, a plot summary of previous chapters, character sheets from previous chapters, the immediately preceding chapter, and a high-level synopsis of the next chapter.
-A \textit{story-generator model} $\pi^{\mathcal{G}}$ then takes this plan and the Story-Information and predicts the next-chapter~$\hat{c}_{i+1}$:
+More formally, at a given chapter index~$i$, a \emph{reasoning model} $\pi_{\theta}^{\mathcal{R}}$ reasons over Story Information~$SI_i$ and predicts a plan $\hat{p}$ for the next chapter. $SI_i$~contains a global story sketch, a plot summary of previous chapters, character sheets from previous chapters, the immediately preceding chapter, and a high-level synopsis of the next chapter.
+A \textit{story-generator model} $\pi^{\mathcal{G}}$ takes this plan and the $SI_i$ and predicts the next chapter~$\hat{c}_{i+1}$:

 Both reasoning and generator models are initialized with the same base model (Qwen 2.5 7B-Instruct) but only the reasoning model is trained.